 –The 2016 Madagascar crop came in about 25 percent below expectations, estimated at no higher than 1,600 tons.
 Indonesia’s crop was about 400 tons.Global demand is estimated at 2,700 to 3,000 tons, far exceeding these supplies.

 –Large-scale demand from big food manufacturers and grocery chains has increased sharply as the food industry shifts toward pure, natural and artisanal ingredients.
 Nestle, as one example, has gone to “all natural” flavors.
-An estimated 18,000 products globally contain vanilla.
-There is simply not enough pure vanilla to meet that demand.
+An estimated 18,000 products globally contain vanilla extract or flavor.
+There is simply not enough pure vanilla extract to meet that demand.

 — The 2002-2004 vanilla crisis set the stage for today’s classic boom-bust cycle.
 Prices soared to nearly $600 a kilo, encouraging speculation and over-planting.
 They suddenly crashed to $25 a kilo.
 Low prices then discouraged planting and stimulated demand.
 High quality vanilla was was very cheap for a very long time, and carryover inventories from the crisis masked a growing imbalance between supply and demand.
 Now those inventories are gone and the cycle is repeating itself.